 This consistent investment has contributed to emphasising the UK position in the worldwide NMR landscape and Connect NMR UK explicitly aims to maximise the value of this investment.

 Networks and partnerships – Over the years, several regional partnerships involving different NMR facilities in the UK have been created to facilitate sharing of expertise and knowledge.
 As an example, the ResoN8 project from 8 research-intensive universities in the North of England gathers together Biological NMR users and supports training courses for biomolecular NMR.
 The SES (Science and Engineering South) and the GW4 (Great West 4) consortia constitute outstanding examples of hubs of research-intensive universities, in which NMR spectroscopy plays an important role together with other cutting-edge technologies.
 In Scotland, SNUG (Scottish NMR Users Group) aims at promoting the use of NMR in Scottish universities, industries, high schools and government bodies, and provides support to maintain well equipped NMR labs.

 The activity of these groups is strongly contributing to highlighting the impact of NMR across disciplines and in strengthening the sharing of best practice.
 Connect NMR UK builds on these partnerships and those of several other organisations (Royal Society of Chemistry NMR Discussion Group, CCPN macromolecular NMR network, UKMRM NMR managers group, etc) in order to create a cohesive NMR community throughout the UK.

-Dr. Frédéric Blanc, expert in solid-state NMR spectroscopy and dynamic nuclear polarization (DNP) across materials chemistry
+Prof. Frédéric Blanc, expert in solid-state NMR spectroscopy and dynamic nuclear polarization (DNP) across materials chemistry

 Prof. Craig Butts, expert in solution NMR spectroscopy applied in conformational and stereochemical studies of organic molecules